 The Ruma Hotel and Residences is a new addition to the five-star hotel scene in Kuala Lumpur.
 Located in the Kuala Lumpur City Centre (KLCC) district, a stone’s throw from the city’s iconic Petronas Twin Towers and the vibrant Bukit Bintang road, The Ruma enjoys a central location in the heart of the city’s business and shopping districts.
-During my recent trip to Kuala Lumpur, I read about the opening of The Ruma Hotel and Residences, and together with my Mum, we decided to spend a night there – my Mum is an avid reviewer on Trip Advisor and we always have a great time checking out restaurants and hotels together, so we thought it would be fun to review The Ruma Hotel and Residences.
+During one of my trips to Kuala Lumpur, I read about the opening of The Ruma Hotel and Residences, and together with my Mum, we thought it would be fun to review The Ruma Hotel and Residences.

 The Ruma Hotel and Residences in Kuala Lumpur